 Is dating the next feminist frontier?
 The ladies who started Reddit's Female Dating Strategy certainly think so.
 Laci is joined by the strategy's creators to explore what it means to unapologetically center women's needs in dating.
 They discuss their critiques of sex positive & liberal feminism, the "manosphere" and online backlash, the problem with 50/50 dating, "forever girlfriends", how they vet men for relationship success, and more.
 For audio that doesn't pan, listen to this episode on YouTube.
-Content Warning: brief mentions of non-consensual choking and violent porn, generalizations about men
+Content Warning: brief mentions of non-consensual choking and violent porn, potentially upsetting generalizations about men

 September 23, 2021